 As more and more Buddhist Sutras were being translated into Chinese during the Three Kingdoms (220-265), Wei (220-264), and the Western Jin Dynasties, Buddhism grew rapidly.
-Luoyang, the capital city of the Wei Kingdom, and Jianye (today's Nanjing) the capital city of the Wu kingdom were the Buddhism centers at that time.
+Luoyang, the capital city of the Wei Kingdom, and Jianye (today's Nanjing) the capital city of the Wu kingdom were the Buddhist centers at that time.
 During Eastern Jin (317-419 AD) and the North and South (317-589) dynasties, Buddhism had become extremely popular, and many Buddhist towers, pagodas, and temples were being built.
 It was during this time that the famous Buddhist rock grottos were being created.
 The most famous Buddhist grottos in China are the Dunhuang Grotto, Yungang Grotto and Longmen Grotto.
 They are renowned for their Buddhist art and carving.
 The most renowned contributors to Buddhism at that were Jiumoshi and Faxian.
-Jiumoshi was a great Buddhism Sutra translator, and Faxian was a Buddhist who traveled to over 30 countries in Southern Asia, such as ancient India and Sri Lanka… and brought back a great number of scriptures and materials on each locations Buddhist traditions.
+Jiumoshi was a great Buddhism Sutra translator, and Faxian was a Buddhist who traveled to over 30 countries in Southern Asia, such as ancient India and Sri Lanka… and brought back a great number of scriptures and materials on each location's Buddhist traditions.

 Buddhism flourished in the Sui (581-617 AD) and Tang (618-907 AD) Dynasties.
-During this period, many classic scriptures were translated into Chinese and Buddhism, Buddhists and temples were under the government's protection.
+During this period, many classic scriptures were translated into Chinese and Buddhism, and Buddhists and temples were under the government's protection.
 Some of the most famous Buddhist buildings were also being built at this time, for example; the Big Wild Goose Pagoda and the Small Wild Goose Pagoda in Xi'an.

 Tibetan Buddhism is commonly known as Lamaism.
 Lama means 'great master' in the Tibetan language.
-It began in the mid-7th century, at the time when Sontzen Gampo, the king of the Tibet married the princesses of Nepal and the Tang Dynasty.
-Both the two brought the figures of Buddha and the Buddhist scriptures to Tibet.
+It began in the mid-7th century, at the time when Sontzen Gampo, the king of Tibet married the princesses of Nepal and the Tang Dynasty.
+Both two brought the figures of Buddha and the Buddhist scriptures to Tibet.
 Under the influence of the princesses, Sontzen Gampo converted to Buddhism and had the Jokhang Temple and the Ramoche Temple built.
 In the mid-8th century, Buddhism was directly imported from India to Tibet, and in the second half of the 10th century, Tibetan Buddhism was formally formed.
 Tibetan Buddhism began to spread to the Mongolia region in the 13th century.
 After more than 300 years, different schools of Tibetan Buddhism began to form.
 With the development of Buddhism in Tibet, the upper lamas eventually controlled the local government, and Tibetan Buddhism was united with politics.
-If you take a Tibet tour, you'll find Tibetan Buddism is the collective belief of Tibetan people.
+If you take a Tibet tour, you'll find Tibetan Buddhism is the collective belief of Tibetan people.

 Famous Tibetan Buddhism Architecture